 After that, you really just mix in the other ingredients with a wooden spoon – simple!
 After that, you roll out the dough, spread over the filling, roll it up like a cinnamon roll, and cut them out.
 The filling is just raspberries sprinkled with sugar – really, it doesn’t get much more straightforward than that!

-For the filling I used, fresh cranberries, orange zest & cranberry jam (you can get it here on Amazon.com).
+For the filling I used, fresh cranberries, orange zest & cranberry jam you can get it here on Amazon.com.
+(As an Amazon Associate, a small commission is made from qualifying purchases).
 If you can’t find cranberry jam, the jarred cranberry sauce (the kind that’s more like a jam; not the canned kind that’s like jello-o) will work too.

 ★ Did you make this recipe?
 Please give it a star rating below!